notmycloud/ansible-ssh-keyscan/README.md

+# This repository is archived in favor of notmycloud/ansible-ssh_keyscan (Yes, just a rename and a rewrite).

 # ansible-ssh-keyscan
 ## Description
 Simple role to alert on unknown SSH Fingerprint and allow for import to continue Playbook processing.